Get an insight into the committee members who manage the club.

 Shane is a new addition to our senior committee and a great guy to have on board.

 A trained SIA bouncer and with a wide skillset suited to stewarding, crowd control and security, Shane helps to ensure that players, officials and supporters are also safe on matchday’s at Culver Road.
-Shane & Grahame are two new additions to our team but are vital in maintaining our safe, welcoming atmosphere at our HQ in Lancing.

 You’ll often find Shane near the turnstile, hospitality suite, or patrolling the ground on matchdays.